-No. the Generic OBD2 scanner or what we refer to as Level 1 OBD2 scanners can only access the Engine Control Module (ECU) and not the Supplemental Restraint System where airbag codes are stored.
-To clear airbag codes, you need a full system scanner.
+No. The Generic OBD2 scanner, or what we refer to as Level 1 OBD2 scanners, can only access the Engine Control Module (ECU) and not the Supplemental Restraint System where airbag codes are stored.
+To clear airbag codes, you need a YOUCANIC Full System Scanner.

 We hope you find the Acura Airbag Light Stays On guide helpful.
 Check these troubleshooting and repair guides for more help on your Acura.